thomasgmg/Notes/CoolThingsOnTheTerminal.md

 - lolcat (Adds rainbow colors to any text output in the terminal, making your commands look vibrant and fun)
 - cbonsai --live (Generates an animated ASCII bonsai tree that grows in your terminal)
 - btop (A modern, visually stunning system monitor with graphs and detailed stats, built in C++ for speed)
+- htop
 - fastfetch
+- espeak "Your text" (a robotic voice speaks out your text)

 ### Games
 - bastet